mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 ---
 post_title: Install and Customize
-menu_order: 20
+menu_order: 0
 feature_maturity: preview
 enterprise: 'no'
 ---

-# About installing Cassandra on Enterprise DC/OS

- In Enterprise DC/OS `strict` [security mode](https://docs.mesosphere.com/1.9/administration/installing/custom/configuration-parameters/#security), Cassandra requires a service account.
-In `permissive`, a service account is optional.
+Cassandra for DC/OS is available in the Universe and can be installed by using either the web interface or the DC/OS CLI.

+## Prerequisites

+- Depending on your security mode in Enterprise DC/OS, you may [need to provision a service account](/1.9/administration/id-and-access-mgt/service-auth/cass-auth/#give-perms) before installing Cassandra.
 Only someone with `superuser` permission can create the service account.
-Refer to [Provisioning Cassandra](https://docs.mesosphere.com/1.9/administration/id-and-access-mgt/service-auth/cass-auth/#give-perms) for instructions.
+    - `strict` [security mode](https://docs.mesosphere.com/1.9/administration/installing/custom/configuration-parameters/#security) requires a service account.
+    - `permissive` security mode a service account is optional.
+    - `disabled` security mode does not require a service account.
+- A minimum of three agent nodes with eight GiB of memory and ten GiB of disk available on each agent.
+- Ports 7000, 7001, 7199, 9042, and 9160 must be available.

 # Default Installation
-Prior to installing a default cluster, ensure that your DC/OS cluster has at least 3 agent nodes with 8 Gb of memory and 10 Gb of disk available on each agent.
-Also, ensure that ports 7000, 7001, 7199, 9042, and 9160 are available.
+The default installation may not be sufficient for a production deployment, but all cluster operations will work.

 To start a default cluster, run the following command on the DC/OS CLI.
 The default installation may not be sufficient for a production deployment, but all cluster operations will work.
 If you are planning a production deployment with 3 replicas of each value and local quorum consistency for read and write operations (a very common use case), this configuration is sufficient for development and testing purposes and it may be scaled to a production deployment.